Cisco-Talos/clamav/docs/UserManual/Usage/Scanning.md

 <!-- /TOC -->

+---

 ## Daemon

+---

 ### clamd

 `clamd` is a multi-threaded daemon that uses *libclamav* to scan files for viruses.
-Scanning behaviour can be fully configured to fit most needs by modifying `clamd.conf`.
+Scanning behaviour can be fully configured to fit most needs by [modifying `clamd.conf`](Configuration.md#clamdconf).

-As `clamd` requires a virus signature database to run, we recommend setting up ClamAV's official signatures before running `clamd` using `freshclam`.
+As `clamd` requires a virus signature database to run, we recommend setting up ClamAV's official signatures before running `clamd` [using `freshclam`](SignatureManagement.md#freshclam).

 The daemon works by listening for commands on the sockets specified in `clamd.conf`.
 Listening is supported over both unix local sockets and TCP sockets.

 **IMPORTANT:** `clamd` does not currently protect or authenticate traffic coming over the TCP socket, meaning it will accept any and all of the following commands listed from *any* source.
-Thus, we strongly recommend following best networking practices when setting up your `clamd` instance.
-I.e. don't expose your TCP socket to the Internet.
+Thus, we strongly recommend following best networking practices when setting up your `clamd` instance. **i.e. don't expose your TCP socket to the open Internet.**

 Here is a quick list of the commands accepted by `clamd` over the socket.